History of Glen House

 The Glen House – History

 Originally part of the Dresden demesne the Glen House dates from the late 18th century.
 Dresden, a beautiful mansion on lush pastures near the old Church was built by the Rev. Daniel Mc Laughlin, Rector of the Established Church from 1672 until his death in 1711.
-The estate and other properties in Inishowen was then acquired by the Clarke family, wealthy landowners from County Armagh.
-Walter Clarke bequeathed land to his daughter, Elizabeth, on her marriage to Dublin barrister John O Donnell and they built the present Glen House, a five-bay, two storey house with a segmented fanlight.
+The estate and other properties in Inishowen were then acquired by the Clarke family, wealthy landowners from County Armagh.
+Walter Clarke bequeathed land to his daughter, Elizabeth, on her marriage to Dublin barrister John O Donnell and they built the present Glen House, a five-bay, two-story house with a segmented fanlight.
 The original site from c.
 1766 had a bathing lodge used by Elizabeth and her siblings when they holidayed there as children.

 Glenfield 1914-18 World War 1 Camp

 The Glen House, rented from the O’Doherty family, became the administrative headquarters of Glenfield Camp.
-In August 1914 on the outbreak of war the British Government began enlisting young men and quickly set up camps to train these new recruits.
+In August 1914 on the outbreak of war, the British Government began enlisting young men and quickly set up camps to train these new recruits.
 Clonmany, with proximity to established military Forts at Leenan and Dunree and access by rail to Derry via the Lough Swilly Railway, was an obvious location.
-On November 4th the Royal Inniskilling Fusiliers came to “Glenfield”, the new camp by the Glen House – only two stone pillars on the roadside now remain marking the entrance to the field.
-Galvanised huts, mounted on concrete blocks, were laid out in rows from the road to the top of the field to accommodate upwards of 1,000 recruits and military personnel.
+On November 4th the Royal Inniskilling Fusiliers came to “Glenfield”, the new camp by the Glen House – only two stone pillars on the roadside now remain to mark the entrance to the field.
+Galvanized huts, mounted on concrete blocks, were laid out in rows from the road to the top of the field to accommodate upwards of 1,000 recruits and military personnel.
 Water was piped from the Glenevin River nearby.

 In the 1920s the O Doherty estate was taken over by the Free State Government and the Land Commission divided the land among local tenants.
 The Glen House was bought by John Doherty, the Principal of Tiernasligo N.S. who raised his family there.

 In the 1960s the Devlin family (John Den) bought the property and in the 1980s Doris Russo, an American lady acquired it and ran a successful B&B. It was Doris who saw the potential of highlighting the beautiful Glenevin valley.
-With the help of FAS workers and grants from State and Statuary Bodies, a meandering kilometre walkway was developed up the babbling brook through birch and holly, fern and moss, to the stunning 40’ waterfall.
+With the help of FAS workers and grants from State and Statuary Bodies, a meandering kilometer walkway was developed up the babbling brook through birch and holly, fern and moss, to the stunning 40’ waterfall.